SethMusker/TargetVet/README.md

 ## TL;DR
-For evolutionary studies (especially phylogenomics) using target capture (aka Hyb-seq): Use avaliable WGS raw reads or a reference genome (draft genomes should work) to:
+TargetVet is an R-based CLI for evolutionary studies (especially phylogenomics) using target capture (aka Hyb-seq) which allows you to use avaliable WGS raw reads or a reference genome to:
- 1. identify putative **paralogs** and **missing genes** (both `VetTargets_WGS.R` and `VetTargets_genome.R`).
+ 1. Identify putative **paralogs** and **missing genes** (both `VetTargets_WGS.R` and `VetTargets_genome.R`).
+ 2. Nicely visualise the **genomic context** of your targets relative to your study group.
- 2. identify genes with **huge intron(s)** (which are often present e.g. in many mammals [[(1)]] and should definitely NOT be assumed to be in linkage equilibrium).
+ 3. Identify genes with **huge intron(s)** (which are often present e.g. in many mammals [[(1)]] and should definitely NOT be assumed to be in linkage equilibrium).
 (Only `VetTargets_genome.R`).
- 3. Nicely visualise the **genomic context** of your targets relative to your study group.
- 4. Extract supercontigs to use as targets for phylogenetics in closely related species (or population genomics). (`TargetSupercontigs.R`.)
+ 4. Extract supercontigs to use as targets for phylogenetics in closely related species (or population genomics). (`TargetSupercontigs.R`).

 Currently the scripts run on the command line via Rscript.
 Dependencies:
 ```
 R (https://cran.r-project.org/)
 R packages:
+    optparse
     tidyverse
     ggrepel
-    optparse
+    segmented
     Biostrings
-    segmented
+    Rsamtools

+To install these, run
+install.packages(c("tidyverse","ggrepel","optparse","segmented"))
+if (!requireNamespace("BiocManager", quietly = TRUE)) {install.packages("BiocManager")}
+BiocManager::install("Biostrings")
+BiocManager::install("Rsamtools")
 ```

 ## `VetTargets_WGS.R` and `VetTargets_genome.R`

-So you're doing a very important phylogenomics and you've designed or chosen your target set for your favorite organism.
+You're doing a phylogenomics using target capture and you've designed or chosen your target set.
 What next?
-Well, you've also got some genomic shotgun sequence data and/or a reference genome for one or more closely related species.
-Rather than moving forward with your sequencing project and hoping for decent recovery without too many nasty paralogs or other surprises, it's possible to use that WGS data to make life for your future self a little easier while also improving the efficiency of your project.
+Well, if you've got genomic shotgun sequence data and/or a reference genome for one or more closely related species, then rather than moving forward with your sequencing project and hoping for decent recovery without too many nasty paralogs or other surprises, it's possible to use that WGS data to make life for your future self a little easier, while also improving the efficiency of your project.

 TargetVet provides methods for using WGS data and/or a reference genome to vet (i.e. filter) your target set before bait design.